CJ Shane - Artist & Writer

 Picture

-originally posted 2018-07-22
+Originally posted 2018-07-22

 I'm working on my second Letty Valdez mystery.
 The title of the new book is Dragon's Revenge.
 It will be published November 20, 2018.